-Consumers who owned, resided in, or rented a property located in the area affected by Delta Air Lines flight DL89’s fuel jettison on Jan.
-14, 2020, may be eligible to submit a claim for a payment from a $78.75 million class action settlement.
+Consumers who owned, resided in or rented a property located in the area affected by Delta Air Lines flight DL89’s fuel jettison on Jan.
+14, 2020, may be eligible to submit a claim for a cash payment from a class action settlement.

-Delta Air Lines Inc. has agreed to pay $78,750,000 to settle a class action lawsuit alleging that, due to a mechanical issue, flight DL89 was forced to dump jet fuel over parts of Southern California, causing harm to property owners and residents in the affected area.
+Delta Air Lines Inc. agreed to pay $78,750,000 to settle a class action lawsuit alleging that, due to a mechanical issue, flight DL89 needed to dump jet fuel over parts of Southern California, causing harm to property owners and residents in the affected area.
 The settlement class includes an estimated 160,000 residents and 38,135 property owners.

 Who can file a claim for a Delta Air Lines payment?

-Class members are individuals who owned property or resided in the designated class area, as identified on the list of affected residences prepared by the court-appointed expert:
+Class members are individuals who owned property or resided in the designated class area as identified on the list of affected residences the court-appointed expert prepared:

-• If the class member is a minor under the age of 14, the minor's parent or legal guardian must submit the claim form on behalf of the minor.
+- If the class member is a minor younger than age 14, the minor's parent or legal guardian must submit the claim form on behalf of the minor.

-If a property had multiple owners, each may be eligible to submit a claim, but the award for that property or residence will be divided equally among all valid claimants.
+If a property had multiple owners, each may be eligible to submit a claim, but the settlement administrator will divide the payment for that property or residence equally among all valid claimants.

 Who is excluded from the class?